 Risks & Opportunities

-Companies/shares from Kazachstan are even less expensive than Russian companies.
-The risk is the political situation that everything as internal and external corruption, expropriation, asset stripping, arbitrary taxes might happen at any time.
-For an outsider it is not possible to evaluate the political risks for the company properly.
+Companies/shares from Kazachstan are similar inexpensive as that of Russian companies before the war in Ukraine.
+The biggest risk is the political situation that includes the risk of internal and external corruption, expropriation.
+Asset stripping, arbitrary taxes might happen at any time.
+For an outsider it is not possible to evaluate the political risks for the company and its shareholders.

-The company is even with an extremly low uranium price profitable.
+The company has very low production costs and is thus even with a very low uranium price profitable.
 The worldwide nuclear power generation and thus uranium consumption is on the other hand very stable, the uranium production is lower than consumption hence it seem obvious that the uranium price will increase sooner or later and thus the profits of the uranium mines will soar sooner or later.

 Withholding tax Kazachstan: 15%